iotaledger/tips/text/0017-tangle-message/0017-tangle-message.md

   <tr>
     <td>Network ID</td>
     <td>uint64</td>
     <td>Network identifier.
 This field denotes whether the message was meant for mainnet, testnet, or a private net.
 It also marks what protocol rules apply to the message.
-Usually, it will be set to the first 8 bytes of the BLAKE2b-256 hash of the concatenation of the network type and the protocol version string.</td>
+Usually, it will be set to the first 8 bytes of the BLAKE2b-256 hash of the <code>Network String</code>.</td>
   </tr>
   <tr>
     <td>Parents Count</td>